dkanghan/Resume/README.md

-# Hosting a Resume file on Static Site Generator
+# Hosting a Resume file on Static Site Generator and Github Pages

 ## Purpose
 This document is going to help in how to write, format and host a resume on static website with the use of different softwares.
 The resume file will be written